VI.D. Discrimination Grievance Procedure

 Step 2 – Investigation

-The Title IX/Gender Equity Coordinator shall thoroughly investigate the complaint.
+The Title IX/Gender Equity Coordinator shall thoroughly investigate the complaint whether or not the complainant files formally.
 If the subject of the complaint is the Title IX/Gender Equity Coordinator, then the Affirmative Action Officer shall investigate the complaint.
-The steps in the investigation process will include, but not be limited to:
+The steps in the investigation process will be prompt, thorough, and impartial, and will include, but not be limited to:

 - Interview complainant to clarify allegation and receive written statement.